bigmike613/pingtest/README.md

 It pulls devices from a mysql database, pings them once per minute and returns the result on a webpage.
 It also shows any devices that were down at least once in the last hour.
 You can view a history of device status by going to http://dockerurl/history.
-Lasttly, you can setup a remote docker container (or any device that runs powershell) to ping devices behind a firewall. only port 80 or 443 needs to be open between the remote poller and the main docker setup.
+Lastly, you can setup a remote docker container (or any device that runs powershell) to ping devices behind a firewall. only port 80 or 443 needs to be open between the remote poller and the main docker setup.

 Setup:
 1. create docker containers from compose.yaml